Complete Guide: Installing Manjaro with Secure Boot Enabled

 • shim-signed

-There is a couple of methods available – either using an AUR helper or do it the Arch way
+There are a couple of methods available – either using an AUR helper or doing it the archway

 Manjaro’s package manager Pamac